 There are some great tips in here about how you can learn email marketing and it’s all tied together with the Beatles.
 Whether you love the Beatles or hate them (who hates them?) the infographic is useful.

-I’m going to provide my typical commentary on why and how each of these are useful because infographic tend to be lighter on information than blog posts and for good reason.
+I’m going to provide my typical commentary on why and how each of these are useful because infographics tend to be lighter on information than blog posts and for good reason.

 It’s the medium, right?